samsung-cnct/cluster-api-provider-ssh/clusterctl/examples/ssh/README.md

 <!-- markdownlint-enable MD013 -->

 Update the `out/machines.yaml` file with ip addresses of ubuntu 16.04 nodes in the `spec.providerConfig.value.sshConfig.host` field.
+These machines must be in the same network as your developer machine, which can be accomplished in multiple ways that would be too extensive to cover here.
 Do this for each machine that will be part of the new cluster.